Skip to content

 The medical practices that see the greatest operational improvement from CallMyDoc are the ones that understand what they are implementing.
 This is not a phone answering tool with EHR connectivity bolted on.
 It is clinical communication infrastructure where the EHR integration is the foundation, not a feature.

-For practices running athenahealth, eClinicalWorks, Epic, or Allscripts, CallMyDoc provides the integration depth required to make that vision operational, proven across more than 27 million calls in 38 states.
+For practices running athenahealth, Altera TouchWorks, or Veradigm Professional, CallMyDoc provides the integration depth required to make that vision operational, proven across more than 26 million calls in 38 states.
+For practices on other platforms, contact the team to discuss current options.

 See How CallMyDoc Integrates With Your EHR